OutSystems/docs-odc/src/eap/building-apps/ui/intro.md

 </div>

 OutSystems UI enables you to quickly create applications that are professionally designed and provide a great user experience.
 OutSystems UI optimizes screen templates enabling you to quickly build screens for your apps that are adaptive for any device.
-The screens you build enable your users to see data, access menus, and navigate between screens.
+The screens you build enable users to see data, access menus, and navigate between screens.

-When creating the UI for your applications, typically designers create screen mockups using their design tool of choice.
+When creating the UI for your applications, typically designers create screen mockups using a design tool.
 Developers then use those screen mockups to create the application screens and UI elements in Service Studio.

 Project Neo comes with:

 * Built-in screen templates that provide both UI and functionality
 * UI patterns that help you build your screens

 The OutSystems UI framework integrates with Service Studio.
-In Service Studio, you have access to screen templates and UI patterns.
+From Service Studio, you can access screen templates and UI patterns.
 You can start building your UI with a screen template and then drag UI patterns onto your screen.
 You can also make any changes to the UI and logic.
 This helps you to quickly build screens and create a seamless experience for your apps.
 The layouts and UI adapt to the device size.

 ## OutSystems UI framework

 The OutSystems UI framework is the base of all user interfaces.
 The framework supports all apps.
 The UI framework is fully integrated, responsive by default, with many possibilities to extend screen templates and UI patterns.

-All framework elements follow a cohesive and defined set of rules, such as colors, headings, margins, and paddings, that come from what you define in your CSS.
+All framework elements follow a cohesive and defined set of rules, such as colors, headings, margins, and paddings, that comes from your CSS.
 The framework comes With dozens of responsive UI patterns that integrate with OutSystems, so that you can build the UI for your app using low code.

 Following is a list of key features of the UI Framework: